Looking through the Kerr disk: Visualization preliminaries

 \section{Visualization preliminaries}

-We want to study geodesics that start at some source at a positive radius $r_s > 0$ and reach the observer located at $r_o=-\infty$.
-To this end, we integrate \eqref{eq:diff_eq_of_mot_EF_Mino_r}-\eqref{eq:diff_eq_of_mot_EF_Mino_u} back in time, starting from the observer at $r_o\rightarrow-\infty$ until we reach a specified source point at $r_s > 0$.
+We want to study geodesics that start at some source at a positive radius $r_s > 0$ and reach the observer located at $r_o=-\infty$, hence we consider ingoing null geodesics.
+We want to emphasize that the light sources we consider throughout this paper are test sources that do not alter the spacetime or its symmetries.
+As such, they can be mathematically identified with points within the spacetime.